ashsecurity/ashsecurity.github.io/_posts/2020-04-26-Automating-labelling-of-emails-in-Outlook-with-macros.md

 #### Bonus

-Once making use of this macro and new button as a habit instead of simply making new email, add more subject tags.
-You will be able to configure [Search Folders](https://support.office.com/en-us/article/use-search-folders-to-find-messages-or-other-outlook-items-c1807038-01e4-475e-8869-0ccab0a56dc5) by this tags.
+Once making use of this macro and new button as a habit instead of simply making new email, add more subject labels.
+You will be able to configure [Search Folders](https://support.office.com/en-us/article/use-search-folders-to-find-messages-or-other-outlook-items-c1807038-01e4-475e-8869-0ccab0a56dc5) by this labels.

 ###### Mentions
 <small>Photo by Émile Perron on Unsplash</small>